mkakpabla/form-validation-php/README.md

  * `time` - Field must be a time
  * `date` - Field must be a date
  * `slug` - Field must be a slug
+ * `confirm` - Field must be a same as another field